Skip to main content

 A brown and white puppy with floppy ears sits in the front seat of a car, looking out the open window.
 A person in a blue hoodie and another dog are partially visible in the background.

-Our Fix the Future® mission is to create a healthier and more compassionate future for pets by providing accessible and free spay/neuter services.
-Through proactive population control and a commitment to reducing costs, we aim to eliminate financial barriers, reduce the number of unwanted animals, prevent suffering, and promote responsible pet ownership.
+The mission of Fix the Future® is to create a healthier and more compassionate future for pets by eliminating barriers to spay/neuter access.
+By shifting animal welfare toward prevention, reducing unplanned litters before they fill shelters, we aim to reduce suffering, lower shelter intake, and promote responsible pet ownership.
 Together, we strive to build a community where every pet can live a safe, healthy and valued life.

 Data Since November 2023